Game for Three Losers

 Game for Three Losers is a 1965 British drama film directed by Gerry O'Hara and starring Michael Gough, Mark Eden and Toby Robins.
-It was made at Merton Park Studios as part of the long-running series of Edgar Wallace adaptations; this being adapted from a novel of the same name by Edgar Lustgarten.
+It was written by Roger Marshall and made at Merton Park Studios as part of the long-running series of Edgar Wallace adaptations; this being adapted from a novel of the same name by Edgar Lustgarten.

 Plot

 Happily married businessman and politician Robert Hilary lets his desire for his new secretary get the better of him, and he kisses her.
 Her boyfriend finds out and blackmails him, but when the blackmailer continues to return for more money Robert decides to call in the authorities.
 However, this leads to severe consequences for all.